FuelLabs/security-best-practices/docs/src/index.md

-# Onchain Security Best Practices
+# On-chain Security Best Practices

 These are the guidelines for securing your smart contracts on Fuel.